adamkuzlo/react-flow/README.md

 This serves the content of the `example` folder and watches changes inside the `src` folder.
 The examples are using the source of the `src` folder.

+## Online one-click setup

+You can use [Gitpod](https://www.gitpod.io/) (an Online Open Source VS Code-like IDE which is free for Open Source) for working on issues and making PRs to this project.
+With a single click it will launch a workspace and automatically:

+- clone this repo.
+- install all the dependencies in `/`, `/example` and `/website`.
+- run `npm run dev` in the root and `npm start` in `/website`.

+so that you can start hacking around straight away without any friction.

 # Testing

 Testing is done with cypress.
 You can find the tests in the [`integration/flow`](/cypress/integration/flow) folder.
 In order to run the tests do: